Burlington senior center prepares for an encore, with new musicians ready to entertain

 The senior center, located at 587 E. State St., has provided the monthly musical performances for the past 20 years or so.
 Billed as a “jam session,” it is an open-mic event in which anyone with a musical instrument is invited to join in.

-Neighboring senior citizen homes sometimes send busloads of residents to enjoy the music and sing along, sometimes for 2 or 3 hours.
+Neighboring senior citizen homes sometimes send busloads of residents to enjoy the music and sing along, sometimes for two or three hours.

 As many as eight to 10 musicians at a time have performed together, including those playing a drum, banjo, piano, ukulele, flute, even kazoo.